USEPA/CRACMM/metadata/README.md

   * Henry's Law Coefficient for wet removal processes (M/atm)
   * Enthalpy of solvation used to adjust the Henry's Law Coefficient for temperature (K)
   * Density of species in the particulate phase (kg m<sup>-3</sup>})
-  * Hygroscopicity parameter, &kappa, for organic aerosol species (water uptake on inorganic species should be calculated with a thermodynamic model such as E-AIM, ISORROPIA, or similar)
+  * Hygroscopicity parameter, &kappa;, for organic aerosol species (water uptake on inorganic species should be calculated with a thermodynamic model such as E-AIM, ISORROPIA, or similar)
   * Saturation concentration (&mu;g m<sup>-3</sup>)
   * Enthalpy of vaporization used to adjust the saturation concentration for temperature (J/mol)
   * Organic matter to organic carbon ratio for organic aerosol (g/g)